 The most recent statistics collected by Symantec show that nearly half of all victims of cyber attacks on businesses worldwide had 250 employees or less.
-Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-size businesses had been hit by some form of attack in the past year.
-All told, the average take when a cyber criminal gets illicit access to a small business is usually well into the tens of thousands of dollars.
+Additionally, a February 2016 survey conducted by CFO Magazine found that about 20% of respondents with small or medium-sized businesses had been hit by some form of attack in the past year.
+All told, the average take when a cybercriminal gets illicit access to a small business is usually well into the tens of thousands of dollars.

 Why Small Businesses Become Easy Prey

 The blame for small businesses being such an easy target doesn’t actually rest on their inability to provide stronger security measures but rather because business owners are in denial that their business offers anything that a hacker might want.
-Data security as a service (DSaaS) is available for small business owners with less than 10 computers at an affordable monthly cost that delivers the same level of security that large enterprises pay much higher sums for (visit www.tienational.com/guardian for more details).
-Business owners are not aware of how great a threat they are facing, and don’t take the basic security steps that they should.
+Data security as a service (DSaaS) is available for small business owners with less than 10 computers at an affordable monthly cost that delivers the same level of security that large enterprises pay much higher sums.
+Business owners are not aware of how great a threat they are facing and don’t take the basic security steps that they should.
 With limited budgets to juggle, there’s a temptation to shove cyber security farther and farther down the list when the full scope of the threats out there isn’t clear.

 Small businesses face not only theft of their own resources, but even more far-reaching repercussions from intrusions and data breaches.
 They may face lawsuits from consumers for not adequately protecting their data, or fines from credit and debit card companies for not meeting required security standards.

-Tie National created Guardian specifically with small business needs in mind.
-This all-in-one, out-of-the-box solution provides protection from malware, viruses, ransomware and similar threats as well as performs diagnostic checks and connects users to a 24/7 support network.
-Contact us to learn more, or with any questions you may have.
+Tie National created Guardian Cyber Security specifically with small business needs in mind.
+This all-in-one, out-of-the-box solution provides protection from malware, viruses, ransomware, and similar threats as well as performs diagnostic checks and connects users to a 24/7 support network.
+Contact us to learn more, or with any questions, you may have.